 Norway has always been a place I have dreamt of visiting.
 Besides its viking culture which in recent years I have become mildly obsessed with, it has majestic mountains, World Heritage registered Fjords, wildlife and world class sustainable cities.
 That being said I was all too excited when I found out I would have the opportunity to visit Norway, and more importantly in winter.
 Thanks to a fantastic collaboration with Visit Norway, Norwegian Airlines and the Impact Travel Alliance who invited a handful of creators ( me included to discover polar night.)
 So channeling my inner John Snow I grabbed my winter gear and a pair of Sorels and set off to explore Oslo, Alta and the Arctic Circle.

-Disclosure: some of the links below are affiliate links meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: Some of the links below are affiliate links.
+Meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 All opinions are my own and I would never endorse anything I wouldn’t use myself.
 By clicking through, you’ll be helping keep this blog up and running.

 Norway is known for its Viking Culture tall mountains, glaciers and deep coastal fjords that beckon to be explored.
 Summer is a time to head out on foot, bike or by boat but winter offers something entirely unique.
 From chasing the Northern Lights, to walking with reindeer in the snow covered tundra.
 Here are ten photo to inspire you to visit Norway in Winter.